"Invest in inflation, it's the only thing going up"

 In fact, as the price for products and services adjust slowly to changing monetary conditions due to plentiful supply of consumer goods from emerging markets, asset prices, on the other hand, react much faster since the supply of real estate and commodities cannot be easily expanded.
 This directly benefits the wealthy and those who own assets.

-Despite of all these price increases, federal government economic experts tell us that inflation is low, They are referring only to inflation with regards to the cost of goods and services.
+Despite of all these price increases, federal government economic experts often tell us that inflation is low, they are referring only to inflation with regards to the cost of goods and services.
 One of the reasons they are allowed to say this because the government mostly monitors inflation in consumer prices and not in asset prices.
-The consumer price index (CPI) is the pressure gauge the government watches to evaluate inflation but mostly takes into account only goods and services but ignores asset prices.
+The consumer price index (CPI) is the pressure gauge the government watches to evaluate inflation but mostly takes into account only goods and services but ignores asset prices and several other components that would exacerbate the inflation issue.
 The true measure of inflation as it relates to asset prices is much higher than the CPI indicates and only those who own tangible assets are fortunate enough to profit.

 SAVERS ARE LOSERS